 What if you're already a member of the OneAnswer KiwiSaver Scheme?

 If you have any questions about the OneAnswer KiwiSaver Scheme contact us through:

 To join a KiwiSaver scheme, you must be:

-To join or transfer, read the guide and product disclosure statement and then complete and return the relevant application form at the back of the guide and product disclosure statement.
+To join or transfer, read the guide and product disclosure statement and then complete and return the relevant application form at the back of the product disclosure statement.